binarymind/xscroll/README.md

 ## thanks,contribution etc

-This is of course just some work i use for my use, if you have any feedback/evolutions etc, fell free to contribute/share..
-Thanks for those who do great work (matteo you're the first one here !)
+This is of course just some work I use at work for all projects, pull requests if you need anything, i'll be fast to answer them.
+Thanks & thanks to matteo for original iScroll.

 all the best
 bastien